Restless from life’s disappointments, the former master still finds refuge here.

 Alfred Victor DuPont’s secret lifestyle choices got him into some real trouble…

-Some patients died from a labor gone bad, while the newborns were saved.
+Some patients died from labors gone bad, while the newborns were saved.

 The main female entity needs to help the living and is disturbed about her lost, unmarked grave.